DaVince/haxepunk-examples/README.md

 I made these demo games for myself in order to learn HaxePunk, but I think that they will very much be useful to other people as well, hence this upload.

-It is likely that in the future, I will add increasingly complex demos.
+It is likely that in the future, I will add more demos tackling different things.

 Table of contents
 -----------------